moding-il/bizdoc.core/README.md

 #### Configuring

 A cube uses _views_ to show a segment of its data.
-A view typically has an X axis and series, and can present data as either chart, grid or pivot.
+A view typically has an X axis and series, and can present data as either chart, grid, pivot or spreadsheet.

 ```json
 "Cubes": [